-All foreign nationals, including Australian consular officials, must obtain permits to travel outside the capital, Asmara.
-If you do travel outside Asmara and encounter difficulties, the ability of the Australian Government to provide consular services, including emergency assistance, may be limited.
+All foreign nationals, including Australian consular officials, must obtain permits to travel outside of the capital, Asmara.
+If you travel outside of Asmara and encounter difficulties, the Australian Government may not be able to provide consular services, including emergency assistance.
+See Safety and security.

-- Australia does not have an Embassy or Consulate in Eritrea.
+Australia does not have an Embassy or Consulate in Eritrea.
 The Australian Embassy in Cairo provides consular assistance to Australians in Eritrea.
 See Where to get help.

-Travel Smart for general advice for all travellers.
+See Travel Smart for general advice for all travellers.

 Entry and exit

 You need a visa to enter Eritrea.
 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy of Eritrea for up-to-date information.

 Foreign nationals must pay a departure tax unless they hold a valid Eritrean resident permit.
 Payment is required in US dollars.
 Seek advice from local authorities about the cost of the departure tax as the amount may change.

-Make sure your passport has at least six months validity from your planned date of return to Australia.
+Make sure your passport is valid for at least six months from the date you intend to return to Australia.